fuzzylogicxx/fuzzylogic/posts/my-2023-in-review.md

 Xmas: work night, TT night out, Xmas day, Doug & Zoe, Kirky boys, Hogmanay.
 March me and si drink in Granary then to Andy P and Danny’s thing.

-## Travel

-[I travelled](https://fuzzylogic.me/tags/travel/) to six different countries including England and also enjoyed a couple of trips around Scotland.

-Stayed at drinkwater farm early March.

-Went to Alyth in July during summer Fridays.

-Geneva and fondue!

-Marbs in November.
-Will be visiting more.

 ## Eating out

 Clair and I had a lovely lunch with Charlie at Inver.
 Curry with pals at Dishoom in Edinburgh.